Free admission!

 Saturday is free day at the Museum Wiesbaden

-The "Aesthetics of Nature" exhibition shows the diversity and beauty of the animal and plant world in artfully staged rooms - from luminous minerals and rare butterflies to specimens from the region.
+The exhibition “Aesthetics of Nature” showcases the diversity and beauty of the animal and plant world in artfully staged rooms—from luminous minerals and rare butterflies to specimens from the region.

 Open Saturday and Sunday at Villa Clementine

-On some Saturdays and Sundays, the Beletage of the Literaturhaus Villa Clementine is open to you from 1 to 6 pm.
-Here you can marvel at the beautiful Wilhelminian-style villa, browse through the book exchange, spend some time reading and treat yourself to coffee and cake.
+On Saturdays and Sundays (opens in a new tab), the main floor of the Literaturhaus Villa Clementine is open to you from 1:00 p.m. to 6:00 p.m.
+Here you can admire the beautiful Wilhelminian-style villa, browse the book exchange, spend some time reading, and treat yourself to coffee and cake.

-If you love good literature, you should definitely attend a reading in the unique atmosphere or one of the literature festivals that the Literaturhaus regularly organizes, such as the renowned Wiesbadener Literaturtage (opens in a new tab) or the Wiesbadener KrimiMärz (opens in a new tab).
+If you love good literature, you should definitely attend a reading in this unique atmosphere or one of the literary festivals that the Literaturhaus regularly hosts, such as the renowned Wiesbaden Literature Days (opens in a new tab) or Wiesbaden’s KrimiMärz (opens in a new tab).

 sam - City museum on the market

-In the middle of the city center, directly under the historic market colonnades, the sam - Stadtmuseum am Markt invites you to discover the exciting history of the city in a lively way.
-The museum offers a fascinating look at Wiesbaden's development - from its Roman beginnings to the elegant spa town of the 19th century.
+Located right in the heart of downtown, directly beneath the historic market colonnades, the sam – Stadtmuseum am Markt (opens in a new tab) invites visitors to discover the city’s fascinating history in a lively way.
+The museum offers a fascinating glimpse into Wiesbaden’s development—from its Roman origins to the elegant spa town of the 19th century.

-Very nice: every month, visitors to the sam choose a favorite piece (opens in a new tab) that can be selected via a database and is then integrated into the exhibition for a certain period of time - from a milk jug to opera glasses to a game of blind man's buff.
+A nice touch: Every month, visitors to the sam vote for a favorite item (opens in a new tab), which can be selected via a database and is then incorporated into the exhibition for a specific period—ranging from a milk jug to opera glasses to a game of blind man’s bluff.

 Animal & Plant Park Fasanerie

-Located on the edge of Wiesbaden's city forest - easily accessible by public transport - the Fasanerie is a great day trip destination for the whole family.
-The extensive nature reserve is home to around 40 native animal species - from wild boar and lynx to wolves and birds of prey - which can be observed in natural enclosures.
+Located on the edge of Wiesbaden’s city forest—and easily accessible by public transportation—the Fasanerie (opens in a new tab) is a wonderful destination for the whole family.
+The expansive natural grounds are home to around 40 native animal species—from wild boars and lynx to wolves and birds of prey—which can be observed in enclosures designed to mimic their natural habitats.

-The petting enclosure and, of course, the feedings with the animal keepers are particularly popular with children.
-Other highlights are the forest trails and the large playground.
+Particularly popular with children are the petting zoo and, of course, the animal feedings led by the zookeepers.
+Other highlights include the forest trails and the large playground.

-The environmental education center offers exciting programs, guided tours and hands-on activities about nature and species conservation.
+The Environmental Education Center offers exciting programs, guided tours, and hands-on activities focused on nature conservation and species protection.

 Always worth a visit!